 If your illness isn't a disability, you still have the same consultation and process rights as everyone else.
 Your employer can't skip proper consultation just because you're off sick.
 They need to make reasonable efforts to include you in the process, which might mean phone calls, video meetings, or written correspondence.

-How to tell if the redundancy is really about your pregnancy or health
+How can I tell if the redundancy is really about my pregnancy or health?

 Ask yourself: